cis241-w21/class-material/syllabus.md

   some cases, also through Github Classroom.
 More details will be provided with the first assignment, but you will need to create a github account.
-Some minilabs will be awarded credit based on participation in the asynchronous Friday meetings.
+Some minilabs will be awarded credit based on participation in the synchronous Monday meetings.
 * All code submitted should be properly commented.
 * Late assignments will generally not be accepted, except in extenuating circumstances (e.g. severe illness, etc.).